-Madura Micro Finance Limited (MMFL) is a Non-Banking Finance Company (NBFC) established in September 2005 and started operations in early 2006.
-The company received NBFC-MFI license in December 2013.
-The lending model has its origins at the former Bank of Madura where beginning in 1995, the late Dr K M Thiagarajan who was the Chairman and CEO, experimented with a new model of SHG (Self Help Group) training and lending as a means to create a sustainable profit-based model of rural lending.
-In the year 2001, Bank of Madura, merged with ICICI Bank.
-Subsequently, Dr K M Thiagarajan started rural lending through Micro Credit Foundation of India in 2003 and later started MMFL in 2005.
+Madura Micro Finance Limited (MMFL) is a Non Deposit taking Non-Banking Finance Company (NBFC-ND) established in September 2005 and started operations in early 2006.
+The company got NBFC-MFI license in December 2013.
+The lending model has its origins at the former Bank of Madura where beginning in 1995, the late Dr K. M. Thiagarajan who was the Chairman and CEO, experimented with a new model of SHG training and lending as a means to create a sustainable profitbased model of rural lending.
+In 2001, Bank of Madura merged with ICICI Bank.
+Subsequently Dr K. M. Thiagarajan started rural lending through Micro Credit Foundation of India in 2003 and later started MMFL in 2005.
 Currently, Dr Tara Thiagarajan is the Chairman and Managing Director of the company.
-As on September 30, 2019, promoters hold 42.51% stake and the remaining is held by Elevar Equity, Mauritius (Private Equity Investor) (12.04%), AVT & Co.
-Ltd (16.11%),
+As on February 28, 2019, the promoters hold 42.51% stake and the remaining is held by Elevar Unitus Corporation (Private Equity Investor) (12.04%), AVT & Co.
+Ltd (16.11%), Midland Rubber (16.12%), Employees Welfare Trust (3.89%) and others (9.34%).
+As on December 31, 2019, the company is operating with 448 branches in 89 districts across 7 states and 1 Union territory with AUM of Rs.2162 crore.